russok/FitoTrack/README.md

 - **View your workouts.** View general information such as date, time, duration, distance, speed and pace.
 See your route on a map.
 Work out your level of performance from the speed diagram.
 - **Open-Source.** There is neither advertivesment nor tracking, and the source code is open and licensed under the GPLv3.

-see [Roadmap](https://codeberg.org/jannis/FitoTrack/wiki/Roadmap) for more planned features
+see the [Feature-List](https://codeberg.org/jannis/FitoTrack/wiki/Features) for a detailed list of features and the [Roadmap](https://codeberg.org/jannis/FitoTrack/wiki/Roadmap) for planned ones.

 ## Installing